pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 Other common instances of aggregates over inverse-less associative operators are min/max[^min-queue], sample variance[^Pebay], [heavy hitters](https://en.wikipedia.org/wiki/Misra%E2%80%93Gries_heavy_hitters_algorithm), [K-min values cardinality estimators](https://dl.acm.org/doi/10.1145/1247480.1247504), and miscellaneous [statistical sketches](https://cacm.acm.org/practice/data-sketching/).
 In all these cases, we want to work with [monoids](https://mathworld.wolfram.com/Monoid.html).[^semigroup]

 [^min-queue]: For min/max-augmented queues, [Shachaf linked to](https://gts.y.la/@shachaf/statuses/01K2NBCESQ77VG6CCPARSTV7BA) this [other amortised data structure](https://cp-algorithms.com/data_structures/stack_queue_modification.html#queue-modification-method-1) where we sparsify the queue to hold only values that would be the minimum (resp. maximum) value in the queue if they were at the head.
-In other words, each value in the queue is less than (resp. greater than) *everything* later in the queue.
-That's not a property we can enforce by filtering insertions; we must instead drop a suffix of the monotonic queue before appending to it.
+Equivalently, each value in the queue is less than (resp. greater than) everything *later* in the queue.
+That's not a property we can enforce by filtering insertions; we must instead drop a variable-length suffix of the monotonic queue before appending to it.
 A lot of queue representations let us do that with a binary search and a constant-time truncation, so it's reasonable as a deamortised implementation.
-However, the trick doesn't generalise well, and already when tracking extrema (i.e., min *and* max), the constant factors might be better with the deamortised algorithm described here.
+However, the trick doesn't generalise well, and already when tracking extrema (i.e., min *and* max, which would require one min-queue and another distinct max-queue), the constant factors might be better with a single instance of the deamortised data structure described here.

 [^Pebay]: Aggregation operators are often commutative (e.g., all the examples I used, including [one-pass moments](https://www.osti.gov/servlets/purl/1028931)), but the queue structure apparently makes it hard to exploit commutativity.